Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Power Spectrum Estimation in Asteroseismology

 Figure \ref{fig:nufft_vs_ls} compares the \texttt{NUFFT} periodogram with the LS periodogram for the Kepler-91 time-series.
-We use the adjoint (type 1) NUFFT from the \texttt{FINUFFT} package\footnote{\url{https://github.com/flatironinstitute/finufft}} \citep{barnett_2019, barnett_2021} and the default \texttt{astropy} LS implementation for computing the two periodograms.
+We use the adjoint \texttt{NUFFT} from the \texttt{FINUFFT} package\footnote{\url{https://github.com/flatironinstitute/finufft}} \citep{barnett_2019, barnett_2021} and the default \texttt{astropy} LS implementation for computing the two periodograms.
 Both have a frequency grid with an oversampling factor of 5.
-A comparison between the two spectral estimates shows that, excluding some random variations across the two periodograms that follow their distribution properties, the two estimates agree with each other.
+A comparison between the two power spectrum estimates shows that, excluding some random variations across the two periodograms that follow their distribution properties, the two estimates agree with each other.
 They are both able to extract the comb-like p-mode structure around the frequency of 115 $\mu$Hz.
-However, we do expect subtle differences in the mode frequency estimates of the two periodograms, which scale with the irregularity of the time-samples.
-In theory, the LS works better for highly irregular or random time samples, whereas the \texttt{NUFFT} works better for quasi-even sampling (and both would be the same for even sampling).
+Thus, in practice, the modification of the classical periodogram to LS is not necessary for the quasi-regular sampling of Kepler time-series and we can directly apply the \texttt{NUFFT} periodogram.

-There are slight differences in the amplitudes of the low frequency signals on top of the granulation and magnetic background in Figure \ref{fig:nufft_vs_ls}, which could be due to differences in the way the two estimators detect periodic components as discussed above.
-However, we show in Section \ref{sec:f_test} that the phase information that \texttt{NUFFT} offers can be leveraged to better extract purely periodic signals in addition to the quasi-periodic signals and smooth backgrounds it readily detects.
-Thus, the modified NUFFT periodogram we propose precisely detects different types of modes and background signals in asteroseismology.
+There are subtle differences in the amplitudes of the low frequency signals on top of the granulation background in Figure \ref{fig:nufft_vs_ls}, which could be due to the different ways in which the two estimators detect periodic components.
+These differences should scale with the irregularity of the time-samples.
+In theory, the LS works better for highly irregular or random time samples, whereas \texttt{NUFFT} and LS should work similarly for quasi-even sampling.